mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-cluster/dcos-cluster-remove/index.md

 ---

 # Description
-The `dcos-cluster remove` command will remove a connected cluster from the DC/OS CLI.
+The `dcos-cluster remove` command allows you to remove a connected cluster from the DC/OS CLI.

 # Usage